 Through this work, Roma was able to secure $500,000 in funding for the I CAN Network – a group that supports young people on the Autism Spectrum through mentoring and encourages them to see their ability and reach their full potential.

 Prior to her election, Roma ran a successful dairy farm business.
 She is also a qualified nurse and has worked in healthcare in the South West for 30 years and for 15 years was manager of the Kirrae Health Service at the Framlingham Aboriginal Community.

 She is a mother of four children and a grandmother to one.

 Roma was the recipient of the 2009 National and Victorian Rural Woman of the Year, Australian Rural Woman of the Year and is a Nuffield Scholar.

-As a leader in Victorian agricultural, Roma has served as the Vice President of the United Dairy Farmers of Victoria, is a past Chair of the WestVic Dairy which focused on developing the South West dairy industry and served on a number of number of boards including the Geoffrey Gardner Foundation, Glenelg Hopkins Catchment Management Authority, Australian Dairy Farmers Federation.
+As a leader in Victorian agricultural, Roma has served as the Vice President of the United Dairy Farmers of Victoria, is a past Chair of the WestVic Dairy which focused on developing the South West dairy industry and served on a number of number of boards, including the Geoffrey Gardner Foundation, Glenelg Hopkins Catchment Management Authority and Australian Dairy Farmers Federation.